neoarz/Longshot/README.md

 > [!WARNING]
 > **Windows Users**
 >
-> Due to me using a mac, ~~windows is ass~~ I can't test the bot on Windows.
+> Due to me using a mac, ~~windows is ass~~ I don't want to test the bot on Windows.
 If you are a Windows user, please test and lmk if it works.
 I can guarantee that the bot will work on Linux and macOS.
+It also works on [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) from my testing.

 ### Installing Rust